-With Diana K. Rice’s Banana Oat Blender Muffins, you won’t even need a mixing bowl.
-Talk about a low-stress, low-mess recipe for baby muffins.
+- With Diana K. Rice’s Banana Oat Blender Muffins, you won’t even need a mixing bowl.

-With bananas, walnuts, orange zest, and cranberries, these Sugar-Free Banana Cranberry Muffins from Dani’s Cookings are bursting with a natural fruit sweetness.
+- With bananas, walnuts, orange zest, and cranberries, these Sugar-Free Banana Cranberry Muffins from Dani’s Cookings are bursting with natural fruit sweetness.

 Don’t have a sweet tooth or don’t prefer sugar free muffins?
 There are plenty of options for savory muffins, too!

-Baby Led Weaning Savory Muffins from My Gorgeous Recipes are savory baby led weaning muffins catered specifically for your little ones.
-Cherry tomatoes and red pepper definitely qualify these as veggie muffins.
-Greek yogurt and mozzarella cheese also add protein and healthy fats.
+- Baby Led Weaning Savory Muffins from My Gorgeous Recipes are savory baby led weaning muffins catered specifically for your little ones, made with cherry tomatoes and red pepper.

 Do you prefer sweet or savory muffins?